Few things are more frustrating than rushing out of the house only to discover that your car won’t start.

 Depending on the filter you might be able to clean it yourself.
-But first you’ll need to disconnect the battery and relieve the car’s fuel pressure.
+But first you need to disconnect the battery and relieve the car’s fuel pressure.
 Alternatively you might need to replace it.

-Filters should be changed every 15,000-20,000 miles.
+You should change your fuel filters every 15,000-20,000 miles.
 It’s another reason why it’s important to get your car serviced regularly.

 Another reason your car won’t start could be a problem with your key.
-If your car doesn’t recognise your key, the engine won’t start.
+If your car doesn’t recognise your key, your car’s immobiliser makes sure the engine doesn’t start.
 It could be because the battery in your key fob needs changing.

-Hopefully you’ll have a spare in the house.
+Hopefully you have a spare in the house.
 If not, you might have some luck holding the key fob close to the start button.